vituum/docs/docs/guide/features.md

 ## ⬇️ Imports
 In vanilla `css` and `js` you can import one file at the time.
 Globs like `*.css` or `*.js` are not possible.

-To help import multiple files automatically, **Vituum** uses internal plugin which adds all imports in the directories into a single file.
+To help import multiple files automatically, **Vituum** uses internal plugin which adds all file imports in the directories into a single file.

 This is great if you have complex project with a lot of styles or scripts files.